ME-ICA/tedana/CONTRIBUTING.md

 and GitHub will respond by giving you a link to open a pull request to ME-ICA/tedana.
+Once you have pushed changes to the repository, please do not use commands such as rebase and amend, as they will rewrite your history and make it difficult for developers to work with you on your pull request.
+You can read more about that [here][link_git_rewriting].

 To improve understanding pull requests "at a glance", we encourage the use of several standardized tags.
 When opening a pull request, please use at least one of the following prefixes: